BiblioGreen

 PROJECT TIMELINE AND KEY PROGRAM ELEMENTS

-The project will launch in fall 2025 with a digital kick-off event and initial networking activities.
-This will be followed by several online formats for professional exchange and short residency stays in 10 libraries.
-The project will conclude with a joint meeting of all participants in Warsaw.
+The project launched in fall 2025 with a digital kick‑off event and initial networking activities.
+This was followed by several online formats for professional exchange and short residency stays in ten libraries.
+The project concluded with a joint meeting of all participants in Warsaw.

 PARTICIPATING LIBRARIES AND THEIR GREEN PROJECTS